sb857/OwnershipSmartContract/README.md

-A smart contract to maintain ownership of content with a fileHash ==> timestamp, owner key-value pair
+A solidity smart contract to maintain ownership of content with a fileHash ==> timestamp, owner key-value pair